-Eat Well, Age Well: In November of 2017, it was confirmed that the Senior Nutrition Program would begin a series called "Eat Well, Age Well," at the start of 2018.
-This evidence-based series is a nutrition education program which replaces the Food \$ense newsletters that we no longer receive from the UW-Extension.
+In November of 2017, it was confirmed that the Senior Nutrition Program would begin a series called "Eat Well, Age Well," at the start of 2018.
+This evidencebased series is a nutrition education program which replaces the Food \$ense newsletters that we no longer receive from the UW-Extension.
+Each month has a focus, which not only breaks learning segments down to smaller bits of information, but also focuses on the topics the participants are "wanting" to learn about in response to the mandatory annual surveys the Senior Nutrition Program distributes each year.